gjy9901/DP-BERT/README.md

 - einops==0.7.0

 ## Data
 The raw data can be retrieved from the GEO database.
-Here, we provide the merged dataset, which can be found in the data folder.
+Here we provide the test datasets used for both the pretraining and fine-tuning stages.
+These datasets have been preprocessed and binned.
-- `./data/Psychiatric disorder-64.csv`: Psychiatric Disorder data used for the pretraining phase.
+- `./data/Psychiatric disorder-64_bin_test.csv`: Psychiatric Disorder data used for the pretraining phase.
-- `./data/Depression-20.csv`: Dataset including only samples with Depression.
+- `./data/Depression-20_bin_test.csv`: Dataset including only samples with Depression.
-- `./data/Depression-blood.csv`: All Depression samples sourced from blood.
-- `./data/Depression-brain.csv`: All Depression samples sourced from the brain.

 ## Usage
 ### 1. Data Preprocessing